On the structure of higher order quantum maps: The type functions

 It can be checked directly from Lemma \ref{lemma:fh_setting} and Proposition \ref{prop:fh_outputs} that $g$ is not a type function.
 Indeed, if $g\in \Te_2$, we would have $O_g=\emptyset$, so that $p_{2}\le g\le p_\emptyset^*=p_{2}$, which is obviously not the case.
 Clearly, also the complement $g^*\notin \Te_2$.
 Notice also that $g^*=p_{\{1\}}\vee p_{\{2\}}$, so that $\Te_2$ is not a lattice.

 \end{exm}

 Since $\Fe_2$ can be identified as a sublattice in $\Fe_n$ for all $n\ge 2$ as $\Fe_2\ni f\mapsto f\otimes 1_{n-2}\in \Fe_n$, the above example shows that $\Te_n$, $n\ge 2$ is a subposet in the distributive lattice $\Fe_n$ but not a sublattice, so that for $f_1,f_2\in \Te_n$, none of $f_1\wedge f_2$ or $f_1\vee f_2$ has to be a type function.
 Nevertheless, we have by the above results that all type functions with the same output indices are contained in the interval $p_I\le f\le p_O^*$, which is a distributive lattice.
 Elements of such an interval will be called {subtypes}.
-It is easily seen that for $n=2$ all subtypes are type functions, but it is not difficult to find a subtype for $n=3$ which is not in $\Te_3$.
-The objects corresponding to subtypes are not necessarily higher order objects, but are embedded in $[Y_I,Y_O]$ and contain the replacement channels.
-If $f_1$ and $f_2$ have the same output set, then $f_1\vee f_2$ and $f_1\wedge f_2$ are subtypes. {By the remarks below Proposition \ref{prop:Xf_const}, the corresponding objects can be obtained by pushouts resp. pullbacks of the higher order objects corresponding to $f_1$ and $f_2$.}
+It is easily seen that for $n=2$ all subtypes are type functions, but it is not difficult to find a subtype for $n=3$ which is not in $\Te_3$ (see also Example \ref{exm:T3sub} below).
+The objects corresponding to subtypes are not necessarily higher order objects, but are embedded in $Y_I\multimap Y_O$ and contain the replacement channels.
+If $f_1$ and $f_2$ have the same output set, then $f_1\vee f_2$ and $f_1\wedge f_2$ are subtypes. {By the remarks below Proposition \ref{prop:Xf_const}, the corresponding objects can be obtained by pushouts resp. pullbacks of the higher order objects corresponding to $f_1$ and $f_2$.} A relevant example of a subtype is shown in Section \ref{sec:examples} (Example \ref{exm:subtype_afp}).
+An interesting non-example is given below.

+\begin{exm}[Bistochastic channels] As we have seen in Example \ref{exm:T2}, the function $g=p^*_{\{1\}}\wedge p^*_{\{2\}}$ is not a subtype, but nevertheless it corresponds to an interesting set of channels.
+Indeed, $p_{\{1\}}^*$ describes the type of channels with output space labeled by 1 and input space by 2, while $p_{\{2\}}^*$ has the input and output space reversed.
+The function $g$ then corresponds to their intersection, which is precisely the set of bistochastic (or unital) channels.
+This is not a (sub)type since the input and output spaces are not fixed.
+Nevertheless, using the structure of $\Fe_n$ and the construction in Theorem \ref{thm:boolean}, one can characterize higher order maps over bistochastic channels.
+It was shown in \cite{chiribella2022quantum} that the bistochastic channels can be interpreted as bidirectional with respect to the time direction, and higher order maps over them contain operations with indefinite time direction, such as the quantum time flip.